urppchusj/medorder_prediction/README.md

 There are four main characteristics of the MIMIC dataset which make it less reliable for this model:

 1. The MIMIC data only comes from ICU patients.
 As shown in our paper, ICU patients were one of the populations where our model showed the worst performance, probably because of the variability and the complexity of these patients.
 It would be interesting to explore how to increase the performance on this subset of patients, possibly by including more clinical data as features.
+Also, the same drugs may be used in patients in and out of ICU, and the information about the usage trends outside of ICU may be useful to the model, especially for the word2vec embeddings.
+This data is not present in MIMIC.
 2. The MIMIC data was time-shifted inconsistently between patients.
 Medication use patterns follow trends over time, influcended by drug availability (new drugs on the market, drugs withdrawn from markets, drug shortages) and clinical pratices following new evidence being published.
 The inconsistent time-shifting destroys these trends; the dataset becomes effectiely pre-shuffled.
 In our original implementation, we were careful to use only the [Scikit-Learn TimeSeries Split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html) in cross-validation to preserve these patterns, and our test set was chronologically after our training-validation set and was preprocessed separately.
 In our MIMIC demonstration, we changed these to regular splits and our preprocessor generates the training-validation and test sets from a single file.
 3. The MIMIC prescription data does not include the times of the orders, only the dates.
 This destroys the sequence of orders within a single day.
 In NLP, this would be equivalent to shuffling each sentence within a text and then trying to extract semantic information.
 This makes the creation of word2vec embeddings much more difficult because the exact context of the orders (i.e. those that occured immediately before and after) is destroyed.
 This shows in analogy accuracy which does not go above 20-25% on MIMIC while we achived close to 80% on our data.
 The sequence of orders, an important input to the model, is therefore inconsistent.
 Also, it becomes impossible to reliably know whether orders within the same day as the target were discontinued or not when the target was prescribed, descreasing the reliability of our multi-hot vector input.
 4. The MIMIC dataset does not include the pharmacological classes of the drugs.
 The GSN (generic sequence number) allows linkage of the drug data to [First Databank](http://phsirx.com/blog/gpi-vs-gsn), which could allow extraction of classes, but this database is proprietary.
 One of our model inputs is therefore eliminated.